Thea Gagate: College

-Gagate made her first game appearance in the UAAP with the De La Salle Lady Spikers in 2020.
+Gagate made her first senior UAAP game appearance with the De La Salle Lady Spikers in 2020.
 The league was later cancelled due to the COVID-19 pandemic.

 In 2022, the UAAP came back after the league had been cancelled for 2 years because of the COVID-19 pandemic.
 Her team finished in 2nd place after losing the finals against the NU Lady Bulldogs.
 She also received the 1st Best Middle Blocker award that season.

 In 2023, her team bagged the championship title in the UAAP Season 85 after 5 years of championship drought.